AlecAivazis/graphql-over-kafka/_sources/intro/connecting_services.txt

     )

 Again, you can run the service and check out the various endpoints.
-Currently, there is a bug in the admin panel that shows the connected services, Ignore those, they shouldn't be there and do not represent the state of the connected services.